Should I Become a Fashion Stylist?

 Fashion stylists coordinate outfits from an array of clothing and accessories.
-They may be tasked with dressing mannequins for retail store displays or photo shoots.
-Fashion stylists also assist store customers with choosing clothing and accessories to complement their body type and lifestyle.
+They may dress mannequins for retail store displays or photo shoots and assist store customers with choosing clothing and accessories to complement their body type and lifestyle.

 |Degree Field||Fashion merchandising|

 |Experience||4-5 years of personal or on-set fashion styling|